-Anna is the Director of Education for FEEL.
+Anna is the executive director for FEEL.
 She received a BA in philosophy from Brooklyn College and a MA in philosophy from San Francisco State University.
 Anna previously taught critical thinking at SF State and worked for Rubicon Programs, providing employment services to residents of Alameda County.
 She began volunteering at San Quentin as a direct response to her father’s own incarceration and has since committed herself to working with impacted individuals both inside prisons and in society.
 Anna grew up in the Bay Area and currently lives in Richmond, CA.

 Alexandra is a communications associate for FEEL.
 She has a BA in theater from Suffolk University and a MA in psychology from the California Institute of Integral Studies.
 She has volunteered in adult prisons for over four years and has worked as a behavior therapist for autistic children.
 Alexandra brings great compassion and empathy to the team, and is passionate about bringing FEEL to early childhood education.
 Alexandra grew up in the Bay Area and currently lives in Oakland, CA.